Online Estate Agents: The Definitive Guide

 An online estate agent is an alternative to the traditional, high-street estate agents.
 As the name suggests, these estate agents operate purely online – they’ll get your home put onto the most popular property portals, like Zoopla and Rightmove, and will often charge you a fraction of the price a traditional agent would.

-How do online estate agents operate in the UK?
+How do online estate agents work in the UK?

 Most online estate agents don’t have physical offices you can go and visit – and the ones that do are known as ‘hybrid’ estate agents – so they operate a bit differently to traditional agents.